tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 # Attributes and Evidence

+Beside the information provided by the applicant –-please note that the word “information” here is intended to convey information provided in the content of an evidence document, and not solely knowledge or the applicant’s say-so, which alone is not sufficient for proofing—-, proofing can also require evidence from an applicant as dictated by the requirements of the CSP.

 Once the identity assurance level for a system or subsystem has been selected, the CSP can determine the attributes and identity evidence required to satisfy their use case.

 The first step to proof an individual is to collect the core attributes necessary to establish a unique representation of the individual’s identity for use during the proofing process.
 The core attributes, regardless of IAL, should be collected in accordance with the requirements identified in SP800-63A.
 The collection of these core attributes is intended to help the CSP resolve applicants to a single unique entity and to enable the appropriate level of verification and validation to support system risk and meet IAL requirements.
 Some commonly used core attributes are name, date of birth, address, phone number and e-mail address.

-CSP’s should also note some of the biographical data collected initially may be used in later stages, for instance in verification.
+There should be a good balance between executing the proofing process and minimizing the burden on the applicant.

+Submitting evidence in multiple stages can become burdensome for an applicant.
+It is important to consider collecting the appropriate evidence up-front to avoid requiring the user to perform multiple interactions in order to establish an account.

 It is ultimately up to the CSP or agency to determine which biographic information to collect about an applicant.
 CSPs should take caution in collecting and utilizing a minimally required set of attributes and store attributes on a strictly need-to-know basis.

-## Determining the Necessary Evidence

-Beside the information provided by the applicant –-please note that the word “information” here is intended to convey information provided in the content of an evidence document, and not solely knowledge or the applicant’s say-so, which alone is not sufficient for proofing—-, the validation step may also require evidence from an applicant as dictated by the requirements of the CSP.
-Submitting evidence this way in multiple stages can become burdensome for an applicant.
-It is important to consider collecting the appropriate evidence up-front to avoid requiring the user to perform multiple interactions in order to establish and account.

-There should be a good balance between executing the proofing process and minimizing the burden on the applicant.

 ## Types of Evidence